 Every Sunday, we love to light another Advent candle to mark the Christmas season.
 This way, each week on the way to Christmas, we know that kids are hearing the good news of the coming of Christ.
 We ordered this wreath and candle set for our dinner table.
 For more simple ideas on celebrating Advent at home, check out this post.

 Read Our Favorite Christmas Books

 You can also pair lighting the Advent wreath candles with reading many different Christmas books.
-These stories tell your kids that story of the birth of Jesus.
+These stories tell your kids the story of the birth of Jesus.
 It is the simplest way to tell the story of that first Christmas.
 In fact, unpacking the Christmas books is one of the first things our kids want to do every single year!
 Here are a few of our favorites at Christmas time: